timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-09-14:
+# Objectives for Today 2020-09-15:

-- Update the Key Performance Indicators
-- Update the Discord Weekly Topic
-- Checkout the Marketing Monday tasks
-- Either writing a blog post or ... producing a video?
+- Sphere to Oriented Box Intersection
+- Sphere to Oriented Box Collision Response
+- Refactored AlignedBox to center/half extents.

-NEW RECORD: Day 109 in a row
+NEW RECORD: Day 110 in a row